genomic-medicine-sweden/nallorefs/README.md

 ## Introduction

-**genomic-medicine-sweden/nallorefs** is a bioinformatics pipeline that downloads _most_ references for genomic-medicine-sweden/nallo.
+**genomic-medicine-sweden/nallorefs** is a bioinformatics pipeline that downloads _most_ of a set of references that [genomic-medicine-sweden/nallo](https://github.com/genomic-medicine-sweden/nallo) can use (but is not limited to).

-For CADD-resources, CADD SNVs and GnomAD SNVs, these files are so large that this pipeline will not download them (yet), rather it checks md5sums and then post-process thems instead.
-They can be downloaded with:
+For CADD-resources, CADD SNVs and GnomAD SNVs, these files are so large that while the pipeline may be able to download them, it might be better to download them manually.
+They can then be input into the pipeline with `--cadd_annotations`, `--cadd_snvs` and `--gnomad_base_path` (which should point to the directory where the gnomad chromosome VCFs are stored).
+The md5sum will be cheched, and they will be processed by the pipeline.

+These files can be downloaded with:
 ```
 # Download CADD annotations
 wget -c https://kircherlab.bihealth.org/download/CADD/v1.6/GRCh38/annotationsGRCh38_v1.6.tar.gz
 # Download CADD SNVs
 wget -c https://kircherlab.bihealth.org/download/CADD/v1.6/GRCh38/whole_genome_SNVs.tsv.gz
 # Download gnomad
+mkdir -p gnomad
+cd gnomad
 echo {1..22} X Y | xargs -d ' ' -n 1 -P 10 -I {} wget -c https://storage.googleapis.com/gcp-public-data--gnomad/release/4.1/vcf/genomes/gnomad.genomes.v4.1.sites.chr{}.vcf.bgz
 ```

 <!-- TODO nf-core:
    Complete this sentence with a 2-3 sentence summary of what types of data the pipeline ingests, a brief overview of the